-Campaign Optimization – An optimized campaign is essential for a publisher because it is the one which is going to yield better revenue.
+Campaign Optimization – An optimized campaign is essential for a publisher because it is the one that is going to yield better revenue.
 Ad ops engineers keep a track of ad viewability, served impressions, bidder partner performance, and the overall user experience to optimize for revenue.

 And the list doesn’t end here.
 Apart from these major goals, ad operations team is also responsible for,

 - DMP integration,